Is Eternatus Good in Sword & Shield Playthrough?

 Pressure is the go-to ability for Eternatus.
 It increases the PP cost of moves targetting the Pokémon by one.
 It's Eternatus's only ability.

 Eternatus is a special attacker with base 145 Sp.
 Atk.
 Tanky enough to absorb a few hits, too.
 Speed tells the real story.
 Base 130 Speed lets it outrun most of the field.
-Fits the sweeper role.
+Fits the wall role.

 Game Availability